 • Attend all class lectures.
 You will know what the instructor expects from the students while building student rapport.

-• Plan and facilitate (50 minute) SI sessions that take place outside of class in a seperate classroom.
+• Plan and facilitate two (50 minute) SI sessions that take place outside of class in a seperate classroom.

 • Promote the SI sessions to the class.
 Continuous promotion is essential to increase student attendance in the SI sessions.